Faucet Basics: Part 8 How to Buy a Faucet

 What Canadian company owns them and what are they used for?

-While some incidental parts may be made elsewhere, the critical parts must be made here.
-For "Made in USA" claims, the FTC's enforcement policy allows only a "de minimis or negligible amount of foreign content."
+The FTC's enforcement policy allows only a "de minimis or negligible amount of foreign content."
 For example, a faucet may have "hot" and "cold" label buttons made elsewhere and probably still be "Made in USA".
-But, if its handles, cartridge or body were manufactured outside the country, it is not made in U.S.A. because these are critical parts of a faucet, and not at all de minimis.
+But, if its handles, valve or body were manufactured outside the country, it is not made in U.S.A. because these are critical parts of a faucet, and not at all de minimis.

 Choosing a Faucet

-Now that we have a good grasp of faucet prices, style, configuration, certifications, finishes, warranties, and how to determine made-in U.S.A. status, we can go ahead a choose a faucet.
+Now that we have a good grasp of faucet prices, style, configuration, certifications, finishes, warranties, and how to determine "made in" status, we can go ahead a choose a faucet.
 If you have not read the previous seven sections.
 You should go back where you left off, and resume.

 There are still a few things to consider, however.